Team-building games for companies, organizations, and teams

 Activation, short formats

-Process: A ball must be transported together over a distance without touching it with hands.
+Procedure: A ball must be transported together over a distance without touching it with hands.
 Speed, distance, and movement must be synchronized.
-The Team Track Set already includes everything - you can start right away!
+The Teambahn set already includes everything – you can start right away!

 Communication, leadership, coordination